What is PWHT?

 - During PWHT joints shall be protected from rain and wind by adequate rain cover and windshield.

 - Hardness tests after PWHT shall be performed to determine if heat treatment has been performed effectively.
-Normally for Carbon Steel, maximum Brinnel Hardness is 200 HB.
+Normally for Carbon Steel, the maximum Brinell Hardness is 200 HB.

 Safety Precautions during PWHT